- TERMITE BIOLOGY: DRIVEN TO FIND WATER AND WOOD

 To best protect your pool liner, you’ll want to use a repellent chemical.
 Many of todays termiticides are “non repellents” which won’t work for this type of job.
 Non repellents are chemicals which termites don’t notice so if they find the pool liner, they’ll go about their business with no care or concern.
 That means they’ll generally do plenty of damage before the non repellent kicks in and by the time it does, it will be too late for the liner.

-So to make sure termites stay away, treat with CYPERMETHRIN.
+So to make sure termites stay away, treat with MAXXTHOR EC.
 Termites hate this stuff and will avoid anywhere its been applied.
-And since treatments can last over 10 years, it will provide protection for the life of most any pool liner.
+And since treatments can last over 10 years when applied in a “protected environment” like under a pool liner, it will provide protection for the normal life of your liner.

 When spraying, be sure to make a uniform and equal application across all surfaces where the liner will come in contact with dirt.
 Following the treatment, allow it to dry at least 2 hours before installing the liner.
 This insures the treatment is thorough and will protect the entire liner.
 Once dry, the treatment will have no impact on the liner or the pool infrastructure and if the treatment is done uniformly, you should get 10 years or longer residual.